-Is maintaining and ensuring diversity and equity between different groups, and retaining and valuing the knowledge held by all groups.
+Cultural sustainability is maintaining and ensuring diversity and equity between different groups, and retaining and valuing the knowledge held by all groups.

 An example of cultural sustainability for the islands is recognising and providing for tangata whenua as well as retaining their knowledge and history.